leon4rd/test/README.md

-## A police officer caught two kids playing with a firework and a car battery.
-He charged one and let the other one off.
+## Today, my son asked "Can I have a book mark?" and I burst into tears.
+11 years old and he still doesn't know my name is Brian.